harryf/comedy/docs/_shows/20200903_Kontiki_3_Sep_2020__Grooming.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> A British man who's been living here in Switzerland for the past 17 years
+> British man, he's been living here in Switzerland for the past 17 years and yes, this is his real
 >
-> and yes, this is his real name.
+> name.
 >
-> Give it up for Harry Fuchs, everybody!
+> Give it up for Harry Fox, everybody!
+Give it up!
 >
-> Give it up!
+> So my name is actually Harry Fux.
 >
-> So my name is actually Harry Fuchs.
->
 > It's a German name.
 >
 > Spelled F-U.
 >
-> C-K-S-R-O-P-F-U.
+> C-K-S-R-E-P-E-F-U.
 >
 > C-K-S.
 >
-> When I'm in a room with English speakers like this,
+> When I'm in a room with English speakers like this, a lot of you think my name is Harry Fux.
 >
-> a lot of you think my name is Harry Fuchs.
->
-> My name is not Harry Fuchs.
+> My name is not Harry Fux.
 >
 > And in my family, when we have a family get-together,
 >